Impact of Systematic Redshift Errors on the Cross-correlation of the Lyman-$\alpha$ Forest with Quasars at Small Scales Using DESI Early Data: Validation with Mock Data

 \section{Validation with Mock Data}

 To ensure that the choice of bin width does not introduce any biases to our analysis, and especially to the two redshift error parameters \drp and $\sigma_\text{v}$, we run our tests using mock data for three different cross-correlation bin widths: \mpch{1}, \mpch{2}, and \mpch{4}.
-We follow the same method described in section \ref{sec:method}, however we do not need to perform the calibration step on mock data (section \ref{subsec:contfit}).
+We follow the same method described in section \ref{sec:method}, however we do not need to perform the calibration step on mock data (section \ref{subsec:contfit}) during the continuum fitting process.
 For the cross-correlation, we still restrict \rp, \rt $\in$ \mpch{[-80,80]}.
 For the \mpch{2} bin width, this gives 80 bins along the line of sight, 40 bins across the line of sight and N = 3,200 bins in total.
 For the \mpch{4} bin width, this gives 40 bins along the line of sight, 20 bins across the line of sight, and N = 800 bins in total.
-Since the auto-correlation doesn't help to constrain redshift errors we choose to follow the setup from \cite{calum2023} as we use the auto-correlations from \cite{calum2023} in section \ref{sec:results}.
+Though the auto-correlation does not help to constrain redshift errors we include it to help break degeneracies with other parameters.
+We follow the setup and method from \cite{calum2023} for the auto-correlation.
+We restrict \rp, \rt $\in [0,200]$\mpc using 50 bins with a 4 \mpc bin width, which gives 2500 total bins.
 The free and fixed parameters are described in table \ref{table:modelparams} in appendix \ref{sec:appfitpars}.

 In this work we use the mocks described in \cite{hiram2023}.
 There are 10 realizations of Saclay \cite{saclay} mocks that contain signal from the \lya forest as well as contamination from DLAs, BALs, and metals, which most closely resembles the data from EDR+M2.
 Like in our baseline analysis, we mask the BAL and DLA regions during the continuum fitting process, and we remove any BAL quasars from the tracer quasar catalog.
 Each mock has approximately 118,000 objects in the catalog after BAL removal.